 Why SQL Server Security Is Important

 SQL Server is a large, and growing, enterprise-class database platform.
 As it’s well known, many companies use it.
 This means significant amounts of critical and sensitive data are stored on SQL Servers, which are increasingly targeted by hackers.
-If your SQL Servers aren’t secure, you leave them open to data breaches and stolen information.
+If your access to SQL Servers isn’t secure, you leave them open to data breaches and stolen information.
 Managing SQL Server security can be one of the most complex tasks you’ll have to deal with, but it’s also one of the most vital.

 By isolating your servers and keeping permissions strict, features lean, and security and monitoring processes like Security Event Manager at the forefront of your business, you’ll be taking the necessary steps to keep your SQL Servers safe from malicious entries.